 Moving back to my parents house after travelling has been both a blessing and a struggle.
 I’m hugely grateful for being able to stay home and save up as it’s a privilege that many people don’t have but equally, I’m consicous of being in the same position as I was age 21.
 It’ll be a long road before I’m able to buy my own place but with a Help-to-Buy ISA firmly in place, my goal for the year is to keep saving as much as possible!

 I’m currently putting away around 30% of my wage each month so if this can carry on, while still allowing me to travel, I’ll be a happy bunny.
 God, how boring and adult does that sound!?
-Really, I just want my own space to fill with candles, fluffy blankets and trinkets that I almost certainly won’t be able to afford.
+Really, I just want my own space to fill with candles, fluffy blankets and all the amazing homewares that I almost certainly won’t be able to afford.
+I’ll be seeking out the Wilko bargains left, right and centre!

 Well, it’s turned into another long and rambling blog post but I’m feeling really positive for the year ahead.
 I’m also going to be writing a blogging goals post so keep your eyes peeled for that if you want to see what’s coming up on Wander with Laura!
 My life needs some changes, that’s for sure, but that’s exciting right?
 Now, all that’s left is to wait for that clock to reach midnight…